 BreakOut West Code of Conduct

 1. BreakOut West (BOW) and Western Canadian Music Alliance (WCMA) has a zero-tolerance for discrimination (see definition below).
-Perpetrators are given a verbal warning, and ejected on second incident.
+Incidents of discrimination will be addressed immediately and perpetrators will be given a verbal warning or asked to leave the premises.
 Second chances are determined on a case-by-case basis by festival organizers.

 3. All volunteers who will be working with children must have a current criminal abuse check completed.